pengfei99/Dev_Ops/Ansible_tuto/docs/Install_and_config.md

 Your Ansible control node now has all of the software required to administer your hosts.
 Next, we will go over how to add your hosts to the control node’s inventory file so that it can control them.

-## Step 2  Setting Up the Inventory File
+## 2  Setting Up the Inventory File

 The **inventory file** contains information about the hosts you’ll manage with Ansible.
 You can include anywhere from one to several hundred servers in your inventory file, and hosts can be organized into groups and